-- 1. Report to the Deputy Principal, of the relevant year, before school. - Complete Illness/Misadventure Application including Head Teacher, Parent/Caregiver & Student comment and signatures - 3.
-Submit application form to Deputy Principal, of the relevant year, within two days of their return to school
+- Report to the stage deputy principal before school. - Complete illness/misadventure application including head teacher, parent/caregiver and student comment and signatures. - Submit application form to stage deputy principal within two days of their return to school.

-Step Three: Resolution and Feedback
+Step 3: Resolution and Feedback

-- 1. Deputy Principal reviews documentation. - 2.
-Resolution and feedback are given to Head Teacher, student and parent/caregiver. - 3.
-Mark pending or zero award recorded on the application
+- Deputy principal reviews documentation. - Resolution and feedback are given to head teacher, student and parent/caregiver. - Mark pending or zero award recorded on the application.

-Step Four: Appeal
+Step 4: Appeal

-- Assessment Review Panel (ARP) consisting of a Deputy Principal, of the relevant year, plus two Head Teachers will meet to consider application. - 2.
-Resolution and feedback are given to Head Teacher, student and parent/caregiver.
+- Assessment Review Panel (ARP) consisting of stage deputy principal plus two head teachers will meet to consider application. - Resolution and feedback are given to head teacher, student and parent/caregiver.